mcyp025developer/sql_system_transfer/README.md

 # sql_system_transfer

 sql_system_transfer is a Python Library for transferring tables between SQL Systems.
-Currently, the only SQL systems that sql_system_transfer is compatible is Microsoft SQL Server and MySQL.
+Currently, the only SQL systems that sql_system_transfer is compatible with is Microsoft SQL Server and MySQL.

 ## Description